jpalala/jpalala/README.md

 Hello there!
-I'm a PHP backend developer but I'm also able to do frontend.
+I'm a PHP developer with average frontend and design skills.

+I approach development from a strategic perspective: I only build what brings real value.
+I focus on getting the most important, simplest features (the 'low-hanging fruit') to users fast.
+This allows us to test, learn, and then continuously improve the product, ensuring every hour we spend is focused on the most successful outcome.

 **Ping me to learn more or visit my portfolio site at [https://getjoe.dev](https://getjoedev.vercel.app/)**

 ---